 International and domestic travel update

-University-related domestic travel can resumed on July 1.
+University-related domestic travel can be resumed on July 1, 2020.
 Such travel should be carefully considered and should be limited to that which is essential.
 For business travel within the U.S., travel will need to be approved in advance by the responsible Vice Chancellor or Senior Vice Chancellor.

 Current university-related international travel restrictions remain in place.
 International travel policies are subject to change as university officials continue to monitor the COVID-19 pandemic.

 - Any proposed exceptions for University-related travel will need to be approved in advance by the responsible Vice Chancellor or Senior Vice Chancellor.